cfe-lab/MiCall/CONTRIBUTING.md

         ps aux|grep MISEQ_MONITOR.py
         sudo kill -9 <process id from grep output>

-8. Get the code from Github into the server's development environment.
+8. Get the code from Github into the server's environment.

         ssh user@server
-        cd /usr/local/share/miseq/development/
+        cd /usr/local/share/miseq/production/
         git fetch
         git checkout tags/vX.Y

-9. Check if you need to set any new settings by running `diff settings_default.py settings.py`.
+9. Check if you need to set any new settings by running `diff micall/settings_default.py micall/settings.py`.
 You will probably need to modify the version number and pipeline id, at least.
-Make sure that `production = False`, and the process counts are half the production values.
+Make sure that `production = True`.
-    Do the same comparison of `hostfile`.
 10. Check if the gotoh package is up to date.
 If not, install it.

         cd /usr/local/share/miseq/development/micall/alignment